lucasros98/solidity-smart-contracts/README.md

-# solidity-smart-contracts
+# Solidity and Smart Contracts

-Exploring smart contracts and Solidity
+Exploring solidity to learn more about smart contracts and Ethereum etc.